Max Evans (Roswell): Season one

 Viewers first see Max watching Liz work as a waitress while eating at the Crashdown Café, which belongs to Liz's parents.
 Fellow waitress Maria De Luca is the one who points out Max's infatuation to Liz.
 Liz then witnesses an argument between two customers and is accidentally shot.
 Max rushes to her side and heals the wound simply by placing his hand over it, bringing her back to life.
 Liz later discovers a silver hand print on her stomach, a mystery she becomes determined to solve.
 During a biology class experiment, Liz sneaks a sample of Max's saliva and examines it under a microscope, discovering that Max's cells look nothing like human cells.
-She confronts Max, who then admits that he, his sister Isabel and their friend Michael are aliens whose spaceship crashed at Roswell in 1947.
+She confronts Max, who then admits that he, his sister Isabel and their friend Michael are aliens from the planet Antar, whose spaceship crashed at Roswell in 1947.
 By telling her, Max breaks the ultimate taboo that he, Isabel, and Michael have kept their whole lives.
 Liz becomes the first human to know the secret of the "Pod Squad".
 Overwhelmed by the secret, she asks Max why he'd risked everything to heal her.
 Max replies, "Because it was you."
 This sets the tone for the series: Max will break any rule (including his own) for Liz.

 In order to gain her trust, Max creates a connection with her so she can see into his soul.
 Liz experiences all his inner feelings, especially the love Max has for her.
 After seeing Max's true character, Liz makes the decision to protect Max and his friends.
 Liz also begins to feel very drawn to Max in return, despite her current relationship with the sheriff's son Kyle Valenti.
 Liz confides in Maria about Max and the others, a transgression Max forgives.
 As the season progresses, Max and Liz's relationship and their struggles with his secret take center stage.

 Liz later begs Max to use his healing powers to help save her aged grandmother, Claudia.
 Max reveals that he can not stop a natural death, but does help her have a final conversation with Claudia.
 Her grandmother's insights give Liz the clarity needed to break up with Kyle and pursue a relationship with Max.